scikit-build/cmake-python-distributions/docs/update_cmake_version.rst

     nox -s bump -- <version>

 And follow the instructions it gives you.
 Leave off the version to bump to the latest version.
+Add `--commit` to run the commit procedure.

 Classic procedure:
 ------------------